 Backpack Misuse in Children Can Lead to Chronic Back Pain

-With the new school year starting last week for many Brookfield, Wauwatosa and New Berlin-area students (and this week for the rest of them), it’s a good time to talk about backpacks and the disturbing back pain trend that’s emerging among U.S. kids.
+With the new school year starting last week for Brookfield students, it’s a good time to talk about backpacks and the disturbing back pain trend that’s emerging among U.S. kids.

 There’s been a marked increase in the number of children visiting chiropractors for back, neck and shoulder pain over the past two decades, with surveys reporting that up to 64% of children suffer from intermittent spine pain.
 At Ascent Chiropractic, the first question we ask these patients is “Do you wear a heavy backpack at school?”
 The answer is almost always “Yes.”